Titanic 666: Plot

-On April 15, 1912, Elyzabeth desperately searches for her husband Charles while the original RMS Titanic is sinking.
-She manages to get into a lifeboat, and although the ropes loosen on their own and several people are killed, Elyzabeth survives the sinking.
-She sees Charles drown in the wreckage, but he reappears as a ghost and pulls her into the ocean.
+On April 15, 1912, Elyzabeth desperately searches for her husband Charles as the original RMS Titanic sinks.
+She reaches a lifeboat, but after its ropes mysteriously loosen, killing several people, she survives the sinking.
+She sees Charles drown in the wreckage, but he returns as a ghost and pulls her into the ocean.

-On April 15, 2022 (110 years since the sinking of the Titanic and 10 years since the events of Titanic II), a new high-tech luxury cruise ship Titanic III will be christened, sailing the same route as the original.
-Married influencers Mia and Jackson Stone board the ship, as does their fan Nancy.
-Captain Celeste Rhoades tells her crew that everything needs to be done well to avoid the incidents that befell the two previous Titanics.
-The ship sets sail while stowaway Idina Bess infiltrates the ship's basement and steals one of the Titanic victims' artifacts collected by Professor Hal Cochran.
-Meanwhile, the Stones investigate the Titanic through their networks, coming into conflict with Hal.
-Crew member Julie informs the passengers that there will be a commemoration of the original Titanic that evening.
+On April 15, 2022 (110 years after the sinking of the Titanic and 10 years after the events of Titanic II), the luxury cruise ship Titanic III is christened and begins the same route as the original.
+Married influencers Mia and Jackson Stone board with their fan Nancy, while Captain Celeste Rhoades warns her crew to avoid the disasters that befell the previous Titanics.
+Stowaway Idina Bess enters the basement and steals an artifact from Professor Hal Cochran's collection of Titanic victims' possessions.
+Mia and Jackson investigate the Titanic through their networks, clashing with Hal.
+Crew member Julie announces a commemoration of the original Titanic that evening.

-In the basement, Idina prepares a satanic ritual to bring back her great-grandfather, who turns out to be Captain Edward Smith.
-Smith calls the souls of the passengers who died in the original disaster to him; Mia, Jackson and Nancy witness this, but ignore it.
+In the basement, Idina performs a satanic ritual to resurrect her great-grandfather, Captain Edward Smith.
+Smith summons the souls of those who died in the original disaster.
+Mia, Jackson and Nancy witness the event but dismiss it.

-Rhoades, Julie and the rest of the passengers gathered in the lounge begin to honor the original victims.
-Meanwhile, Mia and Jackson are attacked by the original Titanic's orchestra on the main deck; Jackson disappears and Mia is killed.
-Concerned, Rhoades interrogates Hal and forces him to go below, where he is attacked by a ghost but survives.
-In the engine room, the ghosts kill the engineers and take control of the ship.
-Captain Rhoades and crew member Brian go to the engine room and discover the bodies.
-They try to shut down the engines, but the turbines explode and disable the ship's controls.
+During the commemoration, Mia and Jackson are attacked by the original Titanic's orchestra.
+Jackson disappears and Mia is killed.
+Rhoades interrogates Hal and forces him below deck, where a ghost attacks him.
+Meanwhile, the ghosts kill the engineers in the engine room and seize control of the ship.
+Rhoades and crew member Brian discover the bodies and attempt to shut down the engines, but the turbines explode, disabling the controls.

-As the ghosts attack the passengers, Idina is arrested by Brian, but she kills him and escapes with Smith's help.
-Rhoades orders a distress call as Idina now possessed by Smith's ghost heads to the bridge to crash the ship into an iceberg, and despite Rhodes' attempts to persuade her against it, Edward makes Idina commits suicide, the ship crashes, and panic ensues.
-Rhoades orders the passengers into the lifeboats as quickly as possible, despite many of the passengers and crew having been killed, including Julie and Brian.
-Hal and Rhoades try to board the lifeboat with Nancy and the other passengers, but the ropes loosen and nearly everyone dies.
+As the ghosts attack the passengers, Brian arrests Idina, but she kills him and escapes with Smith's help.
+Possessed by Smith's ghost, Idina goes to the bridge intending to crash the ship into an iceberg.
+Rhoades tries to stop her, but Idina kills herself, causing the ship to collide with the iceberg.
+Rhoades orders the surviving passengers into the lifeboats, although many passengers and crew, including Julie and Brian, have been killed.
+Hal and Rhoades board a lifeboat with Nancy and others, but the ropes loosen, killing almost everyone.

-As the ship sinks, Hal and Rhodes are still alive in the lifeboat.
-Hal blames himself for the disaster before succumbing to hypothermia.
-As Rhoades tries to revive him, his ghost attacks her.
+As the ship sinks, Hal and Rhoades remain alive in the lifeboat.
+Hal blames himself for the disaster before dying of hypothermia.
+When Rhoades tries to revive him, his ghost attacks her.